Koha-Community/kohadocs/source/systempreferences.rst

    -  **Important**

-          Not implemented yet
+          Both :ref:`XSLTDetailsDisplay` and
+          :ref:`XSLTResultsDisplay` need to
+          have values in order for this preference to work.

 -  Detail page only

    -  **Important**

-          :ref:`XSLTDetailsDisplay` needs to be on
+          :ref:`XSLTDetailsDisplay` needs to
-          for this preference to work.
+          have a value in it for this preference to work.

    |image113|